Cocktail attire can be a tricky beast to pin down.

 A pocket square in your jacket’s breast pocket is oh-so-classy.
 It is a great personal touch and a way to insert a little splash of color into your ensemble.
 It should be a simple design, preferably a solid color.

 When done correctly, a pocket square helps you look like a true gentleman.
 However, be sure that it doesn’t clash with your tie.

 Dressy Watch for the Win

 A dress watch is an elegant addition to your cocktail attire.
-To keep in step with your semi-formal appearance, go for a black leather strap for your watch.
+To keep in step with your semi-formal appearance, go for a black leather strap for your dress watch.

 The watch should be simple without any extra features.
 Ensure that it matches the leather in your shoes and belt.